Will the euro, which has fallen against the yen, rebound? All eyes are on price movements during European trading hours.

 - Canada: BOC Policy Rate and Statement Release

-European currencies fell against the yen as the German GfK Consumer Confidence Index for November, released yesterday, deteriorated from -22.3 in the previous month to -24.1.The euro/yen pair fell from 178.006 to 176.990.
-A decline along the 20-period moving average (MA) on the hourly chart was observed.
+European currencies fell against the yen as the German GfK Consumer Confidence Index for November, released yesterday, deteriorated to -24.1 from -22.3 the previous month.The euro/yen pair fell from 178.006 to 176.990, with the decline tracking the 20-period moving average (MA) on the hourly chart.
 On the 4-hour chart, the candlesticks have fallen just below the 75-period MA, and on the daily chart, the RSI is showing a pullback from the 70 level.